-In recent years, deep neural networks (DNNs) have been successfully applied to multiple challenging tasks such as image processing [30], reinforcement learning [20], learning model predictive controllers (MPCs) [26], natural language translation [28], and games such as Go [27].
-These promising results have inspired system developers to use DNNs in safety-critical Cyber-Physical Systems (CPS) such as autonomous vehicles [3] and air traffic collision avoidance systems [14].
+In recent years, deep neural networks (DNNs) have been successfully applied to multiple challenging tasks such as image processing [29], reinforcement learning [20], learning model predictive controllers (MPCs) [26], and games such as Go [27].
+These results have inspired system developers to use DNNs in safety-critical Cyber-Physical Systems (CPS) such as autonomous vehicles [3] and air traffic collision avoidance systems [14].
 At the same time, several recent incidents (e.g., Tesla [1] and Uber [3] autonomous driving crashes) have underscored the need to better understand DNNs and verify safety properties about CPS using such networks.
-Insup Lee Department of Computer and Information Science University of Pennsylvania Philadelphia, Pennsylvania alur@cis.upenn.edu lee@cis.upenn.edu